eserlxl/vglog-filter/doc/FAQ.md

 ```
 This will build and run the test suite, automatically cleaning up any temporary files.

+## How does vglog-filter handle large files?
+vglog-filter automatically detects files larger than 5MB and switches to stream processing mode for memory efficiency.
+You'll see a message "Info: Large file detected, using stream processing mode" when this happens.
+You can also force stream processing with the `-s` flag regardless of file size.

 ## How do I check the version of vglog-filter?
 Use the `-V` or `--version` option to display the current version:
 ```sh